pydata/sparse/docs/contributing.rst

 * We use ``flake8`` to automatically lint the code and maintain code style.
 * We use Numpy-style docstrings.
-* All new functionality must have documentation added.
+* It's ideal if user-facing API changes or new features have documentation added.
-* 100% code coverage is required for all new code in any submitted PR.
+* 100% code coverage is recommended for all new code in any submitted PR.
 Doctests count toward coverage.
-* Performance optimizations must have benchmarks added in ``benchmarks``.
+* Performance optimizations should have benchmarks added in ``benchmarks``.

 Setting up Your Development Environment
 ---------------------------------------